Become a Fitness Instructor

 Free How to Become a Certified Fitness Instructor Info Session

-A free information session is held each season and provides you with everything you need to know on the application process and requirements to become a Fitness Instructor!
-Next session will be held in September, check out the Leisure Guide for the date and time.
+A free information session is held at the beginning of each season (Spring/Summer, Fall and Winter) and provides you with everything you need to know on the application process and requirements to become a Fitness Instructor!

 Anyone can train to become a Group Fitness Instructor!
 If you believe you have what it takes, we want to help you get the qualifications you need.